top of page

 Objective: To improve articulation.

-How to Do It: Start with simple tongue twisters and gradually move to more complex ones as your child's clarity improves.
-For instance, start with "Big black bug bled blue-black blood" and work up to more complex phrases.
+How to Do It: Start with simple tongue twisters and gradually progress to more complex ones as your child's clarity improves.
+For example, begin with "Big black bug bled blue-black blood" and move on to phrases that challenge their articulation further.

 6. Flashlight Game